3.5 Hours / 3.5 CEs

 • Intended Audience

-This training is designed for clinicians practicing in civil and criminal forensic mental health, particularly those in forensic psychology, clinical psychology, and related fields who may be called upon to evaluate, critique, or provide expert opinions on the work of other professionals in adversarial legal settings.
-The program is especially relevant for those who may be asked to comment on or assess the work of colleagues in legal or adversarial contexts.
+This training is designed for clinicians practicing in civil and criminal forensic mental health, with a focus on those in forensic psychology, clinical psychology, and related fields who may be called upon to evaluate, critique, or provide expert opinions on the work of other professionals in adversarial legal settings.

-• Human Resources Professional involved in psychological assessment or workplace investigations
+• Human resources professionals involved in psychological assessment or workplace investigations

-• Social Service Provider working with legal or forensic populations
+• Social service providers working with legal or forensic populations

 • Experience Level

-This continuing education program is designed for licensed and pre-licensed mental health professionals at all experience levels who work in forensic, clinical, and community settings.
+This training is designed for licensed and pre-licensed mental health professionals at all experience levels who engage in forensic, clinical, or interdisciplinary settings.

 • Practice Setting